Greater Maple Valley Community Center

 6. Ability to forge mutually beneficial partnerships/working relationships with surrounding private and public organizations.

-7. Ability to work in a team and/or independently.
+7. Ability to work as a team leader.

 8. Valid Washington State Driver’s License with acceptable driving record.